 If you want your home-based business to succeed, it takes careful planning, hard work and the right attitude.

-So here are six productivity tips, thanks to Danetha Doe.
+So here are six productivity tips.

 1. Get the timing right

 The demands of work are very different to those of children.
 Both can be tiring, but in different ways.

 Work requires a focus on analytical behaviour, on thinking strategically and logically.
 Looking after children also requires some strategy, of course.
 But it's usually more free-form behaviour, with less emphasis on deadlines and detailed schedules.

 Switching between these two modes of thinking can be tiring and stressful.
 So in some cases it can be worth delaying starting a new business until your children are older.

 Many successful entrepreneurs take time off to concentrate on their young children for the first few years.
 Then they return to the world of work – refreshed and ready to succeed.